- Colleges

 Pro tip: Don’t skip over scholarships for minorities with smaller award amounts ($).
 There’s typically less competition for them—and they add up!

-How do I find minorities scholarships?
+How do I find minority scholarships?

 Scholarship resources